Last update 4.10.2021 (Use of University premises, Instructions for organizing teaching)

 Instructions for organizing teaching

-All on-site exams will mainly be transformed into remote exams and/or examinarium exams.
-If it is necessary to provide the possibility to an on-site exam, a permission of the faculty response center is required.
-In faculty premises, restrictions regarding the maximum amount of people allowed to be present simultaneously need to be followed.
+Exams will mainly be transformed into remote exams and/or examinarium exams.
+If it is necessary to provide the possibility to an on-site exam, a permission of the vice-dean for academic affairs is required.
+In teaching premises, restrictions regarding the maximum amount of people allowed to be present simultaneously need to be followed.
 An on-site exam cannot be the only type of exam provided for a student.

 Equipment for remote working

 It is time for employees to return the technical equipment e.g. computer and display screens they have borrowed to the workplace by the end of October.

 - Pedagogical support and instructions in the exceptional situation

 - Instructions for organising doctoral defences after 1.6.